SoftCircuits/PerformanceTester/README.md

 ## Using the Library

-To use the library, create each candidate test as a class that implements the `IPerformanceTest1`.
+To use the library, create each candidate test as a class that implements the `IPerformanceTest` interface.
 This interface has three members:

 ```cs
 public string Description { get; }